libreswitch/ops/tests/bgp/bgp_test.md

 ##  Basic route advertisement
 ### Objective
-The test case verifies the BGP route advertisement by emulating two BGP peers and verifying the received route from the peer.
+The test case verifies the eBGP route advertisement by emulating two eBGP peers and verifying the received route from the peer.

 ### Requirements